danielsauter/rapid-android-development/p2p.md

   * *[`KetaiWiFiDirect`][3]*   A Ketai class to simplify working with [Wi-Fi Direct on Android devices][4]—the class contains the necessary methods for Wi-Fi Direct peer discovery and data exchange.
 In a Wi-Fi Direct network, every Wi-Fi Direct-enabled device can serve as the access point for the other devices in the Wi-Fi network.

-  * *[`KetaiOSCMessage`][5]*   A Ketai class that is identical to the oscP5 library’s `OscMessage` class we worked with in <!--ref linkend="sec.osc-->, with the difference being that it allows us to create `KetaiOSCMessage` using a byte array—it makes some private methods in `OscMessage` public so we can use it for Bluetooth communication.
+  * *[`KetaiOSCMessage`][5]*   A Ketai class that is identical to the oscP5 library’s `OscMessage` class we worked with in [Using the Open Sound Control Networking Format](../networking.html#using-the-open-sound-control-networking-format), with the difference being that it allows us to create `KetaiOSCMessage` using a byte array—it makes some private methods in `OscMessage` public so we can use it for Bluetooth communication.

   * *[`KetaiList`][6]*   A Ketai UI class that makes it easier to work with the native Android `ListView` widget—this class contains methods to populate, display, refresh, and retrieve strings from a selected list item.
 A `KetaiList` can be created using a `String` array or a `String` [`ArrayList`][7].